RIVM-bioinformatics/juno-typing/README.md

 * **log:** Log files with output and error files from each Snakemake rule/step that is performed.
 * **audit_trail:** Information about the versions of software and databases used.
 * **output per sample:** The pipeline will create one subfolder per each step performed (identify_species, mlst7, serotype).
 These subfolders will in turn contain another subfolder per sample.
-To understand the ouptut, please refer to the manuals of each individual tool.
-Besides, one csv file containing the summarized results of all the samples will be produced: 'serotype/salmonella_serotype_multireport.csv', 'serotype/ecoli_serotype_multireport.csv', 'serotype/spneumoniae_serotype_multireport.csv' and "mlst7/mlst7_multireport.csv".
+To understand the output, please refer to the manuals of each individual tool.
+Inside the serotype folder, there will be generated a .csv file that summarizes the results of all the samples for each serotyper that has run(serotype_multireport.csv, serotype_multireport1.csv, serotype_multireport2.csv, serotype_multireport3.csv).

 ## Issues